cba85/woocommerce-mondialrelay-demo/README.md

     💰 This plugin is a paid plugin and it’s not included in this project.

     When importation is done, you have to configure the WooCommerce Mondial Relay plugin.
-[See details here](#woocommerce-mondial-relay-configuration).

-    📖  WooCommerce Mondial Relay plugin documentation *(in French only 🇫🇷 )* : https://docs.mondialrelay-woocommerce.com/
+    📖  WooCommerce Mondial Relay plugin documentation *(in French only 🇫🇷 )* : https://www.mondialrelay-woocommerce.com/docs

 ### 1. Wordpress configuration